 Carolyn had been part of The Equiery long before she became a staffer, as she was one of our first stallion clients, back in 1992, when the local and national sport horse breeding industry was rocking and annual stallion issues were thick encyclopedias of advertising (no internet then!).
 Her Hanoverian stallion Arklicht, her Kris, her love, arrived from Germany on Christmas Eve 1984, and naturally he became “Kris Kringle.”
 Together, the two of them have competed through Grand Prix.
 Carolyn – and we – lost Kris this year.
 The consummate gentleman, may he rest in peace.

 Fate works in mysterious ways.
 It was the go-go 2000s and The Equiery was growing exponentially.
-I could no longer handle the bookkeeping myself, but I did not have the time to find a bookkeeper.
+I could no longer handle the bookkeeping myself.
+While I had heard about companies that offer bookkeeping services for small business, I did not have the time to find a bookkeeper.
 In walked Carolyn, wanting to know if we knew of anyone looking for a bookkeeper.
 I am grateful to Gene Freeze for not stealing her back!
 One of the warmest women I have known, former Equiery associate publisher LuAnne Levens referred to her as “warm pudding.”
 Honest, kind, unflappable and easy-going, Carolyn just blended right into The Equiery, unfazed by the monthly high/low crazy culture.